 Lakes are used to flood the roads and then the water is allowed to freeze.
 The ice is more than 40 inches thick, and it needs to be, given that the trucks and trailers heading to and from the site can weigh around 55,000kg.

-The ice road, open for just two months a year, is a 120km spur to Gahcho Kué from the road to our Snap Lake mine, which was put into care and maintenance in December 2015.
-An extension to De Beers Canada’s third mine, Victor, is being considered.
+Open for just two months a year, the road is a 120km spur to Gahcho Kué from the road to De Beers Group’s Snap Lake mine, which was put into care and maintenance in December 2015.

-To access the kimberlite deposits, the water level is being lowered in part of Kennady Lake, one of thousands of small lakes in the region.
-Some sections will be partitioned off and drained to reach the kimberlite by building a series of dykes, ditches, berms and ponds.
-But, as the water level is lowered, clean water is pumped into another watershed north of the lake.
+To access the kimberlite deposits, the water level has been lowered in part of Kennady Lake, one of thousands of small lakes in the region.
+Some sections have been partitioned off and drained to reach the kimberlite by building a series of dykes, ditches, berms and ponds.
+But, as the water level has been lowered, clean water is pumped into another watershed north of the lake.